oasisresearchlab/context24/README.md

 This repository hosts the training/dev datasets and evaluation scripts for the [2024 Workshop on Scholarly Document Processing](https://sdproc.org/2024/sharedtasks.html#context24) Shared Task: **Context24: Contextualizing Scientific Figures and Tables**

+## Background and Problem

+People read and use scientific claims both within the scientific process (e.g., in literature reviews, problem formulation, making sense of conflicting data) and outside of science (e.g., evidence-informed deliberation).
+When doing so, it is critical to **contextualize** claims with key supporting empirical evidence (e.g., figures of key results) and methodological details (e.g., measures, sample).

+However, retrieving this contextual information when encountering and using claims in the moment (often far removed from the source materials and data) is difficult and time-consuming.
+Can we train AI models to help with this?

+To assist with development of such models, this dataset containts ~500 examples of scientific claims actually in use in lab notes and discussions for synthesis and research planning, across domains of biology, computer science, and the social sciences.
+For all of these claims, the dataset includes “gold” annotations for figures/tables that ground the key results behind each claim (this is “Task 1” for the workshop: see below).
+For a subset of these claims, we have “gold” examples of text snippets that describe the key methodological details that ground each claim (this is “Task 2” for the workshop: see below).

 ## Dataset and directory structure

 The claims and papers from this task come from four separate datasets, each of which comes from a different set of research domains.